Yoomin233/webpack-learning/readme.md

   - in `main.js`, `require('./app.css')`
   - different loaders are chained by exclamation mark(!), like `loader: 'style-loader!css-loader'`.
   - the css file will be inserted inside `head` tag in the form of inline-style sheets.
+  - two loaders are needed: `css-loader` to read css file, and `style-loader` to insert style tag into html page.
   - ```javascript
   module: {
     loaders:[